 Do you have a master’s level counseling degree?
 Would you like to be eligible to become a Licensed Mental Health Counselor?

-Completion of this program results in student eligibility to take the New York State licensing exam in Mental Health Counseling.
+Completion of this AGC program results in your eligibility to take the New York State licensing exam in mental health counseling.
 Coursework includes Legal and Ethical Issues in Counseling, Human Growth and Development, Introduction to Mental Health Counseling, Psychopathology and Evidence-Based Interventions, and Assessment in Mental Health Counseling.
 This coursework is followed by clinical instruction and a supervised internship.
 In this program you will study with both scholars and practitioners alike.

 What is Mental Health Counseling?

 It is a profession that requires both a master's degree and license in New York State.
 Mental health counselors provide services such as assessment and evaluation, treatment planning, completing psychosocial histories and progress notes, individual counseling, group counseling, psychotherapy, and consultation in relation to their work with people with mental illness.

 Those of you who hold a master’s degree in counseling and aspire to earn a license to counsel people with mental health diagnoses, the University at Buffalo’s Advanced Graduate Certificate in Mental Health Counseling can give you these skills to transform the lives of your clients and advance your career goals.
 Apply here.

 Mental health counselors are trained in the principles of counseling, psychotherapy and prevention.
 Practitioners are dedicated to the optimal functioning of individuals, families and organizations.
 Licensed mental health counselors may practice individually but typically as part of a professional team.
 The LMHC establishes and implements treatment plans to address the patients’ needs.
 Not only may they work in a private practice, but also they may practice with other licensed professionals in a setting authorized to provide services.